 Item Uncertainties Effect if Actual Results Differ from Assumption Actuarial present value of promised retirement benefits.
 Estimation of the net liability to pay pensions depends on several complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on Pension Fund assets.
 The methodology used by the Scheme Actuary is in line with accepted guidelines.
 Further to the Fund's liability being calculated every three years, an update of the funding position is calculated by the Scheme Actuary every 3 months.
 Further information can be found in Note 1.
 Private Equity Private Debt & Pooled Infrastructure (Unquoted) Private equity/debt and unquoted pooled infrastructure investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation guidelines.
 These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-Private equity £323 million.
-Private Debt £83 million.
-Pooled Infrastructure (Unquoted) £79 million.
+Private equity £340 million.
+Private Debt £85 million.
+Pooled Infrastructure (Unquoted) £76 million.
 There is a risk that these investments may be under or overstated in the accounts.
-Property Valuations Re COVID-19 As a result of the COVID-19 pandemic, Savills (the Fund's property valuer) has declared a 'material valuation uncertainty' in their valuation report.
-Property may be under/over stated in the accounts.
-The actual financial return is only realised when the asset is sold.